E4Examples/importworkbenchbridge/README.md

 ============
 This repo contains three projects.

+### importer
+Provides an extension point with a truly simple mechanism to load E4 code into the E3 based RCP app (IDE or what not).
+It parsed the extension point en adds the part from the pure e4 application to the e3app.

 ### e4app
 Contains a pure e4 app and the model from which you want to extract a part and host it in the IDE or any E3 based RCP application.

 ### e3app
 A very simple e3 project (with a view) generated from the template.

-### importer
-Provides an extension point with a truly simple mechanism to load E4 code into the E3 based RCP app (IDE or what not).
-It parsed the extension point en adds the part from the pure e4 application to the e3app.
+It uses the extension point in _importer_ to refernce a view from the _e4app_.

 How it works